LuYeZhan/listenandtalk/README.md

 ## Backlog

 User profile:
-- see my profile
-- change tournament mode to FFA
-- Add weather widget
-- lottie interactions
-- users can bet
-- add geolocation to events when creating
+-  **View users profile** As a user I can see other user's profile, and their talks, if they accept my friend request.
+-  **Interact with other users** As a user I can interact with others user's talks, responding to their talk.
+-  **Search for a friend** As a user I can search other user's name and add them to friends

 <br>